 Step 3: Provide all the information requested in the Request Case form to effectively provide product information, machine configuration, details of the issue, the type of case (Standard or Premium) and whether you would like to submit your case to Esri Inc. or your local distributor.

 Step 4: Review the Summary page presented at the end of the form which allows you to review and modify your request.
 Click Send Request to finalize the request.
 An automated email will be sent to the customer after the case is submitted.

-Please note that in certain countries, My Esri can only submit cases to Esri Inc. If this is the case in your country, you will not see the option in My Esri where to submit your case, therefore please submit Premium cases via My Esri and Standard cases directly with your local distributor.
+Note: in certain countries, My Esri can only submit cases to Esri.
+If this is the case in your country, you will not see the option in My Esri whether Distributor or Esri Inc should handle the request.